Srirangam

 Inside Sri Rangam temple, murals depicting Mahavishnu and Nrsimhadev, incarnations of Krishna.

-Pilgrims wander in the Sri Rangam courtyard.
+Pilgrims worshiping God in the Sri Rangam courtyard.

 Ramesvaram